 And once again, each robo advisor will have its own methods (robo personality?) for asking those questions and discovering your investment personality and needs.
 If you want to ‘play around’ with a basic robo question and answer process have a look at Tangerine Investments’ Portfolio Selector Tool.

 Here’s what it can look like, robo’s are not so scary eh?

-You see, you input the answers and the online robo model (yes you can’t see him or her) suggests the appropriate mix of Canadian companies, US companies, International companies and Canadian bonds.
+You see, you input the answers and the online robo model (yes you can’t see him or her) suggests the appropriate mix of Canadian companies, US companies, International companies and Canadian bonds and International bonds.
 A more growth oriented portfolio will have more stocks, a more conservative portfolio will hold a more generous amount of bonds.
 When I was an advisor (human) at Tangerine Investments I would call those bonds “shock absorbers” for the portfolio.
 That was a simple analogy to help investors understand how bonds work and why they are in most portfolios.
-You can see that this portfolio is right down the middle with a Balanced approach and a Balanced Portfolio recommendation.
+You can see that this portfolio in the above graphic is right down the middle with a Balanced approach and a Balanced Portfolio recommendation.

 Robo advisors are a much superior choice compared to traditional high fee mutual funds in Canada.
 Most robo advisors keep it simple enough, and they keep the fees low.
 They also differ to traditional mutual funds in that they (almost exclusively) follow an Index Investing approach.
 What is Index Investing and why is it superior?
 You can have a read of my previous blog that is entitled, not by surprise, What is Index Investing?